Michaelgwei86/kubernetes/Kubernetes/README.md

  kubectl edit pod/rs/rc/deploy <podname>
 ```

-## Services
+# Services, Load balancing and Networking:
++ Pods in a cluster have a unique cluster-wide IP, acting like separate VMs
++ Pods can communicate with all other Pods without NAT
-Kubernetes service enables communication between various components within and outside the application and between
++ Kubernetes service enables communication between various components within and outside the application and between other applications and users.
-other applications and users.
-Services enable the frontend app to be available to users and btw frontend and backend
++ Services expose groups of Pods over a network.

+ A full-stack web app typically has several pods such as frontend pods hosting a web server,
+  the backend hosting the app, and pods hosting a db.
+Kubernetes service can group all pod groups
+  and provide a single backend to access the pods. you can create another service for all pods running the DB
+  These pods for different applications can therefore be scaled like microservices without impacting the other.
+  A separate SVC for frontend, for backend, and db.

 For external communication,